-Singapore summit: Anxious world awaits outcome of high-stakes talks
+Singapore summit: 'World will see a major change' says Kim Jong Un

 Beijing, Tokyo and Seoul all support the ongoing dialogue between Pyongyang and Washington, but they have very different interests at play.
 Moon has played the role of interlocutor between Trump and Kim, helping to set up what he called the "meeting of the century."

-Moon told his cabinet "didn't sleep a wink" the night before the today's meeting.
+Moon told his cabinet "didn't sleep a wink" the night before today's meeting.

 China has long sought a peaceful solution to the crisis on the Korean Peninsula and has consistently said it is opposed to Pyongyang's pursuit of nuclear weapons.

+"The two countries have been opposing or even hostile to each other for over half a century.
+That their leaders are able to sit down and have an equal dialogue today is of great significance and positive meaning in itself," Chinese Foreign Minister Wang Yi said Tuesday.

-But experts say Beijing values North Korea as a strategic buffer between itself and US-allied South Korea.
+But experts say Beijing values North Korea as a strategic buffer between itself and US-allied South Korea, which helps distract the United States from strategic competition with China.

 If the immediacy of the Korean Peninsula crisis was removed, analysts say, the US and its allies in the region would likely have greater resources to focus their attention on the strategic competition between Washington and Beijing and easier confront the challenges of a rising China.